ryzhuang/ElliotCodingChallenge/README.md

 # ElliotCodingChallenge

-This is the github repository for the Elliot Coding Challenge
+This is the github repository for the Elliot Coding Challenge.
+The file name is "FreeFind.java".

 Student Name: Raymond Zhuang